KGG814/COMP2911-Project/README.md

 - Images: Help make some images and insert them into GUI.

 Kalana
-- Solve Button: Displays  new window with the solution.
 - Timer: Multithreading, When a board is completed and correct save score into textfile
 - Continue: Have a Continue button on main menu.
 - pressing this buttton allows you to continue with saved board.